Ichinga-Samuel/hacker-news-crawler/README.md

-# Data Crawling with Asyncio Queues 🚀
+# Data Scraping with Structural Concurrency  🚀

 A Python-based asynchronous data crawler utilizing `asyncio.Queue` to efficiently collect, manage, and prioritize tasks while exploring data from the Hacker News API.
 This project demonstrates how to use `asyncio` to handle